sebjai/robust-risk-aware-rl/README.md

 The modules for running the example files may be found in the modules branch.

-There are three example problems solved using the approach in the paper:
+In this main branch, you may find three example problems solved using the approach in the paper:
 - Robust static portfolio allocation
 - Beating a benchmark
 - Robust Statistical Arbitrage